-- Expand medical applications for HA.
+• Expand medical applications for HA.
 Due to the growing knowledge of the unique characteristics of HA, and the role it plays in normal physiology, Lifecore continues to identify and pursue opportunities for the use of HA in other medical applications, such as wound care, aesthetic surgery, drug delivery, device coatings and through pharmaceutical sales to academic and corporate research customers.
-As part of this effort, Lifecore continues to explore applications for its Corgel® Biohydrogel technology licensed from the Cleveland Clinic Foundation.
-Further applications may involve expanding process development activity and/or additional licensing of technology. - Utilize manufacturing infrastructure to pursue contract aseptic filling and fermentation opportunities.
+Further applications may involve expanding process development activity and/or additional licensing of technology.

+• Utilize manufacturing infrastructure to pursue contract aseptic filling and fermentation opportunities.
 Lifecore has made strategic capital investments in its contract manufacturing and development business focusing on extending its aseptic filling capacity and capabilities.
 It is investing in this segment to meet increasing partner demand and attract new contract filling opportunities.
-Lifecore is using its manufacturing capabilities to provide contract manufacturing and development services to its partners in the area of sterile pre-filled syringes and fermentation and purification requirements. - Maintain flexibility in product development and supply relationships.
+Lifecore is using its manufacturing capabilities to provide contract manufacturing and development services to its partners in the area of sterile pre-filled syringes and fermentation and purification requirements.

+• Maintain flexibility in product development and supply relationships.
 Lifecore's vertically integrated development and manufacturing capabilities allow it to establish a variety of contractual relationships with global corporate partners.
 Lifecore's role in these relationships extends from supplying HA raw materials to providing tech transfer and development services to manufacturing aseptically-packaged, finished sterile products and to assuming full supply chain responsibilities.